kcarnold/cs344/content/activities/2021-03-05-lab-2/index.markdown

     -   Try having both the *x* and *y* coordinate contribute equally to the `loss`.
 What does this correspond to in the physical system?
 What happens to the chain?
 What changes if you multiple the *x* by a big constant?
 A small constant?
     -   Tie another string to the middle of the chain: add a term to `loss` that uses one of the intermediate positions.
 Where does the chain end up?
-    -   *optional* Add a term that penalizes the max absolute value of `angles2`.
+    -   *optional* Add a term that penalizes the max absolute value of `angles`.
 What happens to the chain?

 -   For each of the following terms, identify what element of the code you created corresponds to it (variable names, methods, etc.), and describe the connection.